 This is a relatively common method of packing textures for Unreal Engine.
 It can be found both within the sample assets that Epic provides and on the Marketplace.
 Remember to double check that your own source textures meet this standard.
 You may need to do some rearranging to get the expected result.

 The parameters for the PBR section are relatively straight forward.
 They provide basic control over your metallic and specular values, and the intensity of your ambient occlusion/roughness maps.

 Thanks a lot for taking the time to read through my article.
 I hope it’s been helpful!

 I like to think of this system as a bit of a blank slate.
 It does the basics, and provides a good place to start if you want to add some of the more complex (and more expensive) features, but where you go from here is now up to you.

 If there are any particular features you’d like to see me cover in further detail, make sure to let me know.
-From Displacement and World Position Offset, to Refraction or Subsurface Scattering, the Material system in Unreal Engine has so much more to offer, and I’m keen to explore it with you.
+From Displacement and World Position Offset, to Refraction or Subsurface Scattering, the Material system in Unreal Engine has much more to offer and I’m keen to explore it with you.